• Skip to primary navigation

 Notes

-I recommend a 12" oven safe saute pan for this recipe.
-A 2-quart oven safe baking dish can also be used instead.
-Cook your filling on the stove top, then pour into an oven safe dish and top with biscuits.
-Bake as directed.
+• Don't have an oven-safe sauté pan?
+Any 2-quart oven safe baking dish can also be used instead, like an 11x7 glass dish.
+Cook your filling on the stove top, then pour into an oven safe dish, top with biscuits, and bake as directed.

 Nutrition Estimate